 For a loan to be considered a “jumbo” mortgage, the loan amount must exceed conventional conforming loan limits, which are set by two government-sponsored enterprises – Fannie Mae and Freddie Mac.
 These two corporations set the limit on the maximum value of any individual mortgage they will purchase from a lender.
-Currently, the conforming loan limit is $510,400 for a one-unit home – meaning, if you need to borrower half a million dollars to buy a million-dollar home, you would need a jumbo mortgage.
+Currently, the conforming loan limit is $647,200 (2022) for a one-unit home – meaning, if you need to borrower over $647,200 dollars to buy a home, you would need a jumbo mortgage.

 For further information on jumbo loans, please contact us.
 Our mortgage professionals will review your loan options and help you figure out whether a jumbo loan is right for you.

 2,203 total views, 2 views today